Rockstar Vienna: Early years (1993–1999)

 In the following two years, Neo Software worked on Prototype, Dark Universe, Whale's Voyage II, and Cedric (all released in 1995), as well as Mutation of J.B., Spherical Worlds, Black Viper, and Fightin' Spirit (all 1996).
 During 1996, the company discontinued its publishing activities and established a consulting branch, Neo Consulting.
 By 1997, Baustädter had left the company for Digital Domain while remaining a shareholder.
 While developing Rent-a-Hero in 1997, Neo Software's first year without a release, the company underwent structural changes to improve its development capabilities and strengthened relationships with publishers for future releases.
 Rent-a-Hero was released in 1998.
-Neo Software worked with the nascent Austrian company JoWooD to release Alien Nations in 1999, which sold over a million copies.
+The studio worked with the nascent Austrian company JoWooD to release Alien Nations in 1999, which sold over 1 million copies.